-The EMI Archive Trust have the great pleasure to share an announcement from Prof. Edwin Serrossi, Director of the Jewish Music Research (JMR), for the results of this extraordinary multi-disciplinary collaboration project ‘Judeo–Spanish Songs from the EMI Archive Trust (1907-1912)’.
-This entire project, including the 78 tracks is now open for listening on the Jewish Music Research website.
-JMR invite you to join them and celebrate with some fascinating findings and music, first premiered 22 November 2020, hosted by Confederation House, the centre for ethnic music and poetry, as part of the International Oud Festival.
+The EMI Archive Trust have the great pleasure to share an announcement from Prof. Edwin Seroussi, Director of the Jewish Music Research Centre (JMRC), for the results of this extraordinary multi-disciplinary collaboration project ‘Judeo–Spanish Songs from the EMI Archive Trust (1907-1912)’.
+This entire project, including the 78 tracks is now open for listening on the Jewish Music Research Centre website.
+JMRC invite you to join them and celebrate with some fascinating findings and music, first premiered 22 November 2020, hosted by Confederation House, the centre for ethnic music and poetry, as part of the International Oud Festival.

 Joanna Hughes – Heritage Curator & Manager of Historic Collections, EMI Archive Trust said:

-Prof. Edwin Serrossi – Director of the Jewish Music Research, The Hebrew University of Jerusalem, Israel said:
+Prof. Edwin Serroussi – Director of the Jewish Music Research Centre, The Hebrew University of Jerusalem, Israel said:

 “In 2008 the Jewish Music Research Centre released a 4 CD package entitled An Early 20th-century Sephardi Troubadour: The Historic Recordings of Haim Effendi of Turkey.
 Catering to the increasing scholarly and general public interest in the role commercial recordings had on musical traditions from the early twentieth century, that production became a landmark in the revised appreciation of Sephardic music prior to the rapid chain of events leading to the dissolution of the traditional communities that maintained this music.
 Although Haim Effendi dominated the playlist of Sephardic communities in terms of his proportional share of the market, he was by no means the only artist recorded.